 The remainder of the candidates have positive moneyline betting odds and will earn more than the amount risked on them to win.
 Odds on Matthew McConoughey to win will net bettors at 5-to-1, or $5 for each $1 risked.

 Yes, although domestic sportsbooks do not offer political betting odds of any kind.
-That’s why online political betting sites that operate offshore are the best option for election futures odds, and they are available to 18-and-over bettors in the USA, except for Washington state where all online gaming is prohibited.
+That’s why online and mobile political betting sites that operate offshore are the best option for election futures odds, and they are available to 18-and-over bettors in the USA, except for Washington state where all online gaming is prohibited.

 Because these online election betting sites exist in a licensed jurisdiction that falls outside of the United States, there are no laws in place to prevent them from accepting futures bets over the Internet on election outcome odds or political prop bets.